 - Our organizational work addresses structural difficulties that contribute to community distress (e.g. policy and structural changes); and

 - We work to ensure sustainable changes in the community.

 - Develop resident-based capacity to determine and implement positive change in their community;

 - Empower families/individuals to be resilient and self-sufficient;

-• Increase access to bilingual and bicultural healthcare, health promotion, and medical prevention services
+- Increase access for bilingual/bicultural healthcare, health promotion, and medical prevention services especially marginalized families/individuals;

-• Increase academic success for children of all ages
+- Improve emotional/mental health and academic success for children of all ages; and

-• Provide student internships and practicum experience to help increase the number of bilingual and bicultural healthcare and social service professionals
+- Provide college student internships and practicum experiences to help increase bilingual and bicultural workforce development in healthcare and social service professionals.